Eku127/DualMap/README.md

 [Habitat Data Collector](https://github.com/Eku127/habitat-data-collector) is a tool built on top of the [Habitat-sim](https://github.com/facebookresearch/habitat-sim).
 It supports agent control, object manipulation, dataset and ROS bag recording, as well as navigation through external ROS topics.
 DualMap subscribes to live ROS topics from the collector for real-time mapping and language-guided querying, and publishes navigation trajectories for the agent to follow.

-> For the best DualMap experience, **we strongly recommend setting up the Habitat Data Collector**.
+> For the best DualMap experience (especially navigation tests), **we strongly recommend setting up the Habitat Data Collector**.
 See [the repo](https://github.com/Eku127/habitat-data-collector) for installation and usage details.

 ## Dataset